nsomar/Suas-iOS/README.md

 Read how to install and start using the `MonitorMiddleware` by heading to [getting started with monitor middleware article](https://suas.readme.io/docs/monitor-middleware-monitor-js).
 Under the hood `Suas Monitor` uses the fantastic [Redux DevTools](https://github.com/gaearon/redux-devtools) to provide state and action information.

-# Example apps built with Suas
+# Example applications built with Suas

 Check Suas website for an updated [list of examples built with Suas](https://suas.readme.io/docs/list-of-examples).